antarcticrainforest/var_analysis/README.rst

 3D Variational Data Assimilation of ECMWF Analysis Model Data
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This repository contains the source-code of a 3D Variational Analysis (3D Var)
+Bla This repository contains the source-code of a 3D Variational Analysis (3D Var)

 For more details, see the scientific publications: